telexyz/nem/10714/LECTURES_NOTE.md

 * Batch Norm was developed as a techique to help optimization or avoid Dropout.<br>
   Then lots of research happened that challange explanations why Batch Norm works.<br>
   And now it's getting a third life as a technique to improve networks robustness to distributional shift.
-* TODO: Add links to Batch Norm eploration papers
+* TODO: Add links to Batch Norm exploration papers

 ### Regularization
 * Deep Neural Networks are often **overparameterized models**: